-There were several outbreaks of a deadly influenza in late 1916 and early 1917 in French soil.
+There were several outbreaks of a deadly influenza in late 1916 and early 1917 on French soil.

-A British soldier serving in northern France, private Walter Scott, was a healthy 33 year old.
-He reported to the military hospital with a “chilly sensation, headache, general pains, dry cough, and slight sore throat” in January 1917.
-Four weeks later he was dead.
+Private Walter Scott was a British soldier serving in northern France.
+In January 1917, he reported to the military hospital with a “chilly sensation, headache, general pains, dry cough, and slight sore throat.”
+Four weeks later, the otherwise healthy 33-year-old was dead.

-Oddly enough, cyanosis was going to be quite common the following year during the the Spanish flu outbreak.
+Interestingly, cyanosis was going to be common the following year during the Spanish flu outbreak.

-In a paper published in the renowned medical journal The Lancet, in July 1917, doctors said soldiers were dying of a “purulent bronchitis” in southern England and northern France.
+The renowned medical journal The Lancet published a paper, in July 1917, about the outbreak.
+It said soldiers were dying of “purulent bronchitis” in southern England and northern France.

-Many researchers think those early episodes were not seasonal influenza, but caused by an early version of the virus that mutated and caused the full-blown Spanish flu epidemic.
+Many researchers think those episodes were not seasonal influenza.
+And that they were caused by an early version of the virus, which later mutated and unleashed the full-blown Spanish flu epidemic.

-So the Spanish flu would have indeed originated in France.
+So the Spanish flu would have originated in France.

 More evidence for a French origin: pigs and mutations

-The trenches in northern France were bombarded with mustard gas, which is know to be mutagenic.
+The trenches in northern France were bombarded with mustard gas.
+And that gas causes mutations.

-Also in the camp at Etaples farm animals, such as pigs, were kept.
-And scientists believe the Spanish flu virus circulated in either pigs or birds before it mutated and infected humans.
+Furthermore, there were pigs and other farm animals at the camp in Etaples.
+And scientists believe the Spanish flu virus circulated in either pigs or birds before it infected humans.

 And with that, Etaples rests its case.